SquirrelGrip/Scientist4J/README.md

 **If it has not**, then...
 Checkout the release branch and fix the problem and commit the change to the release branch.
 This will restart the build on travis and will reattempt to build the release.

+# Ideas
+1. If you don't need to raiseExceptionOmMismatch you don't need a comparator.
+    1. The idea of checking if the control and candidate match may not be a concern for the execution of the experiment.
+The observations could be recorded only when the results are being processed do they need to be compared.